tkoskimi/helloworld/doc/overview.md

 The architectural decisions.
 The widgets.

 #### Controllers
 The role of controllers in Marionette has been controversial. ([see](http://marionettejs.com/docs/v2.4.2/marionette.controller.html)).
 For example, they are not used as controllers in MVC sense in many cases.
-Hence, it was important task to define the meaning of the controllers.
+Hence, it was important to clarify the concept.

 In this application, the controllers are the main objects of the widgets: The application constructs the widget by calling the constructor function of its controller and typically this is the only explicit call from the application to the widget.
-Hence, the controller must define its constructor in a very detailed manner.
-For example, the properties of the options object must be documented clearly.

-In addition, the controller is the place where the global API of the widget must be documented so that there is just one place in the documentation that explains how the widget is wired up.
+Hence, the controller must define its constructor in a very detailed manner, i.e the properties of the options parameter must be documented clearly.
+In addition, the controller is the place where the global API of the widget (global events) must be documented so that there is just one place in the documentation that explains how the widget is wired up.
 It is recommended that the global events are triggered from the controllers.
 However, it is sometimes more convenient to trigger the event somewhere else.
 Hence, this decision is left to the implementor.

-#### Plug-in
+#### Widget
-The structure of the plug-in is as follows:
+The structure of the widget is as follows:

-- locales must be in the folder
+	* locales
-- css
+	* css ([project]/dev/html/css/widgets/[widget-name])
-- sass
+	* scss ([project]/dev/html/scss/widgets/[widget-name])
+	* front-end code ([project]/dev/html/js/widgets/[widget-name])
-- code
+	* back-end code ([project]/dev/src/widgets/[widget-name])

 Plug-ins must be AMD compliant.